Rainbow Scars: From Area to Volume Law

 In this work, we develop a general construction for a new class of QMBS, rainbow scars~\cite{rainbow1, rainbow2, rainbow3}, in the spectrum of an \textit{arbitrary} Hamiltonian governing a replicated system.
 Rainbow scars differ from previous examples of QMBS in that their entanglement scaling strongly depends on the chosen bipartition.
 Specifically, the entanglement is volume-law for a random cut, but sub-volume-law for a fine-tuned cut.
-In the presence of symmetries, multiple and even towers of rainbow scar states emerge, opening the possibility to probe the scar states with quantum quenches.
-To make a connection with current experimental efforts, we propose a realization of rainbow scars in a system of interacting Rydberg atoms, where these states lead to coherent oscillatory dynamics whose origin is fundamentally distinct from the previously studied sub-volume law QMBS.
+In the presence of symmetries, multiple and even towers of rainbow scar states emerge, and may exhibit a rich group theoretic structure.
+This opens the possibility to probe the scar states with quantum quenches.
+Furthermore, certain symmetries can even yield rainbow scars in simple translation-invariant models.
+We propose a realization of rainbow scars in a system of interacting Rydberg atoms, where these states lead to coherent oscillatory dynamics whose origin is fundamentally distinct from the previously studied sub-volume law QMBS.